tvwenger/bayes_spec/README.md

 `bayes_spec` assumes that the source of spectral line emission can be decomposed into a series of "clouds" or "components", each of which are defined by a *unique* set of model parameters.
 For a simple line profile model (like a Gaussian profile), these parameters might be the Gaussian amplitude, center velocity, and line width.
 For a more complicated model, they might be the optical depth, excitation temperature, and velocity of the cloud. `bayes_spec` also supports hyper-parameters: parameters that influence both non-cloud based features in the data (e.g., spectral baseline structure) as well as overall cloud properties (e.g., a property assumed shared among all clouds) or physical relationships (e.g., an empirical scaling law).

 *Users are responsible for defining and testing their models.* Here we briefly describe how to do this, but see [Syntax \& Examples](#syntax--examples) for some practical demonstrations.
+Additional tips and tricks can be found in the documentation: https://bayes-spec.readthedocs.io/en/stable/tips.html

 Users must specify the following: